-This lesson explores how there are two sides to most fairness issues.
-Students compare and contrast both sides of two fairness issues--one global and one personal.
-They reflect on when fairness is a matter of perspective and when fairness is a matter to advocate for through citizen action.
+This lesson explores opposing perspectives on fairness issues and whether fairness is based on fact or context.
+Students compare and contrast different perspectives on two fairness issues - one global and one personal.
+They reflect on when fairness is a matter to advocate for through citizen action.

 The learner will:

-- state that we don't always agree about what is fair; what is unfair to one group or person may benefit another.
+- observe when what is unfair to one group or person may benefit another.

-- discuss the difference between feeling something is unfair and knowing something is unfair.
+- identify the difference between feeling something is unfair and knowing something is unfair.

 - Tomorrow there is an essay due that is worth one-fourth of your grade.
-Boys must write ten pages, but girls only need to write one page.
+Boys write ten pages, and girls write one page.

-- Students wearing running shoes today get out of class five minutes early.
+- People wearing running shoes today get in line first.

-- You are allowed to use the computer only if your last name begins with S.
+- You are allowed to use your phone only if your last name begins with S.

-- Often the U.S. schools with the poorest students have the fewest learning resources.
+- The U.S. schools with families with the fewest resources also have the fewest learning resources.

 - Many children in our own state go to sleep hungry, and some do not have a bed to sleep in.